-Global warming is the rise of temperature above earth surface, leading to climate change worldwide.
-There are possible reasons to why the temperature above the earth surface has risen over the last century and would continuously rise, despite the fact control measures are put in place.
+Global warming is the rise of temperature above earth's surface, causing to climate change worldwide.
+There are several possible reasons to why the temperature above the earth's surface has risen over the last century and would continuously rise, despite the fact control measures are put in place.

 What causes global warming?

-Scientists believe that global warming is caused by the addition of greenhouse gases (i.e. CO2) from industry and agricultural sector to the natural greenhouse gases in the atmosphere.
-Activities such as burning fossil fuels (i.e. coal, oil, natural gas etc) are considered to increase the amount of carbon dioxide (CO2) within the global atmosphere and also responsible for global warming.
+Scientists believe that global warming is caused by the addition/emission of greenhouse gases (i.e. CO2) from industry and agricultural sector to the natural greenhouse gases in the atmosphere.
+Activities such as burning fossil fuels (i.e. coal, oil, natural gas, etc) are considered to increase the volume of carbon dioxide (CO2) in the global atmosphere and also is responsible for global warming.

-Our prediction, considering the scientific and geographical facts on and beyond earth is that the planet earth could be getting closer towards the sun within the solar system.
+Our prediction, taking into consideration the scientific and geographical facts on and beyond earth is that the planet earth could be getting closer towards the sun within the solar system.
 The distance (radius) between the earth and the sun could have been shortened over past centuries, resulting in rise of temperature worldwide.

 How could global warming affect the world?

-There are several possible ways, global warming could affect the climate change across the world.
+There are several possible ways global warming could affect the climate change around the world.

-• heat waves, could lead to droughts and human and animal de-hydration in some parts of the world
+• Heat waves could lead to droughts and human and animal dehydrate in some parts of the world

-• rise in temperate and moist atmosphere could also lead to developing new bacteria’s/viruses, which could have negative effects on humans and animals
+• Rise in temperate and moist atmosphere could also lead to developing new bacterias and viruses, which could have negative effects on humans and animals

-If the planet earth is moving closer towards the sun, over the next few centuries, the life on earth could be affected in the following way.
+If the planet earth is moving closer towards the sun, over the next few centuries life on earth could be affected in many ways.

-Living thing will die out when it reaches a certain temperature on earth surface and also because of some of the global warming affects stated above.
+Living thing will die when it reaches a certain temperature above earth's surface because of some of the global warming effects.

-Heat from the sun would heat and pressurize the mantle (molten rock) beneath the earth’s crust, leading to faster movements of plates on earth surface.
-This would result in more frequent earthquakes and also volcanic eruptions.
-As the earth gets closer towards the sun, the heat pressure will force out mantle on top of the earth surface, flooding the dry lands across the world with lava (molten rock).
-The earth would possible end by moving into the sun.
-However, this catastrophic climate change would possibly take place many centuries after the there is no life on earth, due to extreme temperature rise on earth.
+Heat from the sun would heat and pressurize the mantle (molten rock) beneath the earth’s crust, leading to faster movements of plates on earth's surface.
+This would result in more frequent earthquakes and volcanic eruptions.
+As the earth gets closer towards the sun, the heat pressure will force out mantle on top of the earth's surface and cover the surface with lava (molten rock).
+The earth would end if it is moves into the sun.
+However, the effect of this catastrophic climate change would possibly take place many centuries after the the life on earth is wiped out, due to the extreme rise in temperature on earth.

 However, this should not be a reason to avoid greenhouse gas emission on earth.
-Putting carbon emission control measures in place, can have a much more positive effect on life on earth (i.e. clearer air and water, better health, improve life expectancy, supports agriculture sector etc).
+Placing carbon emission control measures in place could have a much more positive effect on life on earth (i.e. clearer air and water, better health, improve life expectancy, supports agriculture sector etc).

 How could global warming be prevented?

-Considering the scientific and geographical facts, global warming may not be preventable at all.
-But, control measures can be put into place to slow the process of global warming on earth surface and prevent disastrous climate change on earth sooner than later.
-Some of the following changes would have a positive long-term affect on life on earth.
+Taking into consideration the scientific and geographical facts, global warming may not be preventable at all but, control measures can be put into place to slow the process of global warming on earth's surface and prevent disastrous climate change on earth sooner than later.
+Some of the following changes could have a positive long-term effect on life on earth.

-• reducing industrial and agricultural emissions of carbon dioxide (CO2)
+• Reducing industrial and agricultural carbon dioxide (CO2) emission

-• converting Industrial emission of CO2 into environmental friendly or reusable products
+• Convert industrial CO2 emission into environmental friendly or reusable products

-• using solar, wind and hydro-power energy generators
+• Use solar, wind and hydro-power energy generators